CiscoSE/get-memoryerrors/bashLogProcessing/README.md

     - Note that not all OBFL related events are written to reports.
 - eng-repo logs - For stand-alone C series, eng-repo logs are also searched for ADDDC sparing / PPR logs, if present.

 This script does not address ever kind of possible error situation and is intended to help provide an initial cursory look at logs to find common issues.
-Cisco TAC may still require additional information from the Tech Support logs, and this script is not intended to over ride TAC direction.
+Cisco TAC may still require additional information from the Tech Support logs, and this script is not intended to override TAC direction.

 Additional information regarding the assessment of memory related issues can be found on the Cisco website: